Counterfeiting Forgery Lawyer Protecting Your Rights Nationwide

 However, before you enter a guilty plea, it would be wise to consult with a lawyer experienced in defending clients in counterfeiting and forgery criminal cases.

-Orange County federal criminal defense attorney Diane C. Bass has spent years of her career defending the rights of clients in and out of courtrooms.
+Criminal defense attorney Diane C. Bass has spent years of her career defending the rights of clients in and out of courtrooms.
 Over those years, Ms. Bass has defended clients accused of white-collar crimes, drug crimes, sexual battery, violent crimes, and criminal accusations of fraud.
 Her winning record is impressive, and she has long held a sterling reputation for her professionalism and knowledge of complicated laws.

 What Are the Elements of a Crime of Counterfeit and Forgery?